leonickel/stickgame/README.md

 	"totalLost": 0
 }
 ```
+Note: this API was designed to receive at same time totalWon and totalLost because depending on the frontend implementation, it can avoid calling backend in every game, so frontend can accumulate some played games and call when it should be a good time passing all sum values.
+The implementation I've made in frontend is calling backend every time a game is ended, though.

 ## How to run
 To run the system it's mandatory to have installed and running Redis [http://redis.io/].
 After installed and started, Redis should be running at localhost:6379.
 This is the default URL and PORT the application will try to connect at startup.
 If your Redis was installed in a different url and port, you can provide this information at startup using environment parameters.
 Below I'll show an example of providing them.

 The system produces a war file and can be easily started by calling embedded jetty into maven, so to run you just need Maven and Java installed on machine.
-After setting up them, just run the following command:
+After setting up them, just run the following command in the ROOT application directory:
 > `mvn clean install jetty:run`

 ```console
 [INFO] Started ServerConnector@36570936{HTTP/1.1}{0.0.0.0:8080}
 [INFO] Started Jetty Server
 ```
-When the lines above appear in the console the application is up and running to start receiving requests
+When the lines above appear in the console the application is up and running to start receiving requests.

-To provide alternative Redis URL and PORT during startup, you can run the following command:
+To provide alternate Redis URL and PORT during startup, you can run the following command:
 > `mvn clean install -Dgameduell.redis.server.url=localhost -Dgameduell.redis.server.port=6379 jetty:run`